kruserr/rustic-reader/README.md

 ## Features
 - CLI client
-  - Converts PDF to plain text
+  - Converts PDF or EPUB to plain text
   - Justifies the plain text to specified column width
   - Horizontally centers the text
   - Minimalistic less like interactive reader with vim like bindings